uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-You can also search through all the wiki pages available to the current trust group.
+Searches through all the wiki pages available to the current trust group is possible (:ref:`userWikiSearch`).

 .. _userWikiSearch: